Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 For example, testosterone levels peak in the morning, so you need to take your sample between 7 a.m. and 10 a.m. or your results will seem too low.

-In general, blood tests are best done first thing in the morning, just after you wake up.
+Some blood tests are best done first thing in the morning.
+Make sure to check the instructions of the test you are taking.

 3. Medications, vitamins or supplements

-If you’re taking any regular medication or supplements, these can affect your results.
+If you’re taking any regular medication or supplements, some of these can affect your results.

-For example, some labs use a chemical that interacts with biotin (vitamin B7) when they analyse your blood sample.
-This interaction can skew your results.
+For example, some labs use a chemical that interacts with biotin (vitamin B7) when they analyse your blood sample for certain tests.
+This interaction can skew your results.²

-Chat to your GP before you do your test if you have any concerns – and don’t stop taking any prescription medicine without speaking to your doctor.
+Chat to ya healthcare professional before you do your test if you have any concerns – and don’t stop taking any prescription medicine without speaking to your doctor.

 4. Exercise

-A strenuous fitness session may increase a type of protein called creatine kinase in your blood.
+A very strenuous fitness session may increase a type of protein called creatine kinase in your blood.³,⁴

 5. Squeezing your finger too hard

-Squeezing your finger with too much pressure can cause your sample to haemolyse.
+Squeezing your finger with too much pressure when taking a finger prick blood test can cause your sample to haemolyse.⁵

 6. Clotting